aws-samples/aws-modernization-with-lumigo/content/04_module/20-Identifying slow cold starts.md

 If this happens frequently, then it might also be a good reason to use Provisioned Concurrency.
 Maybe one cold start of a few hundred milliseconds is acceptable, but when a few of them stack up on a single transaction, that can result in noticeable delays to users.

-Finally, you can alos use the [lumigo-cli](https://www.npmjs.com/package/lumigo-cli), our open source CLI tool, and run the [analyze-lambda-cold-starts command](https://www.npmjs.com/package/lumigo-cli#lumigo-cli-analyze-lambda-cold-starts) to analyze the cold start performance for all your functions in an AWS account.
+Finally, you can also use the [lumigo-cli](https://www.npmjs.com/package/lumigo-cli), our open source CLI tool, and run the [analyze-lambda-cold-starts command](https://www.npmjs.com/package/lumigo-cli#lumigo-cli-analyze-lambda-cold-starts) to analyze the cold start performance for all your functions in an AWS account.

 ![analyze-lambda-cold-starts](/images/mod04-lumigo-cli-analyze-cold-starts.png)